Accounts payable automation is a concept that encompasses the use of technology to streamline the accounts payable workflow.

 Going digital with accounts payable has many hidden monetary rewards that businesses may not realize right away.
 Automating AP can yield a good return on investment due to the benefits of eliminating manual labor, decreasing errors, and increasing efficiency.
 All this combined can quickly add up to significant savings.

 Managing AP in traditional, manual way is becoming outdated as more companies are recognizing the necessity of instantly accessing invoices and other financial documents online.
-Indeed, time is money and faster invoice processing can save you a lot.
+Indeed, time is money and faster invoice processing can save you a lot of it.
 To get approximate idea on how much you can save by automating AP process, check out our cost savings calculator here.

 If you’re just starting or thinking of implementing AP automation, here are the best practices to keep in mind: